jmangel/in-playlist-search/README.md

 Search all your saved Spotify playlists for the ones that match the mood, by searching for the song in your head.

 [It's live](https://in-playlist-search.onrender.com/ 'In-Playlist Search').
+(If your spotify account is denied access, email me with your spotify email address so I can add you to the list of beta users.)

 ## Features